-The retarder is provided with a control stalk on the steering column (refer to ""AUXILIARY BRAKE CONTROL STALKS" on page 35" in Section 4 Controls and instruments).
+The retarder is provided with a control stalk on the steering column.

 Do not use the retarder during inclement weather or slippery road conditions.

 The stoplights automatically illuminate when the vehicle is slowing down after the application of the transmission retarder.